linroger/FinanceCompendium/IV. Fixed Income/Structured Finance & Securitization/CDOs ABS & Credit Transfer/Defaultable Bonds and Credit Derivatives- Valuation and Risk Management.md

 # 4.3 Moody's LossCalc™

 Moody's defines recovery on a defaulted credit as its value approximately one month after default.
 Recovery rate is further defined as a percentage of par value of the defaulted debt.
-Loss given default ( LGD ) is then calculated as
+Loss given default (LGD) is then calculated as

+$$

+LGD = 1 - \text{Recovery Rate} \tag{6}

 $$